 The St. Augustine Amphitheatre presents virtuoso guitarist and blues rock artist Joe Bonamassa in concert.
 Blues rock artist Joe Bonamassa is a legendary figure among guitarists.
 He has been on the cover of pretty much every guitar magazine (in some cases multiple times) and is known for his collection of vintage guitars as well as for his amazing guitar-playing abilities.
 His last studio record reached Billboard’s Top 10 album chart.

 Regatta of Lights

 The annual Regatta of Lights takes St. Augustine’s world-famous Nights of Lights onto the water, with an amazing variety of vessels showing off their brilliant lighting displays as they parade along Matanzas Bay.
-The regatta takes place on the second Saturday of December each year.
-Hosted by the St. Augustine Yacht Club, it’s a dazzling sight for spectators along the bayfront between the Bridge of Lions and the Castillo de San Marcos.
-Viewing is free.
-From sailboats to trawlers, from yachts to shrimp boats, the Regatta of Lights participants compete for awards for the best theme, most colorful, best in class and best overall.
-The Regatta is an annual must-see event for visitors and locals alike during St. Augustine’s Nights of Lights holiday festivities.
+The Regatta, hosted by the St. Augustine Yacht Club, is a dazzling sight for spectators along the bayfront between the Bridge of Lions and the Castillo de San Marcos.